sperfu/scFAN/Data/Readme.md

 </code></pre>

 Also, you need to change the content of second line in `bigwig.txt` file into the corresponding bigwig files(in this case:`K562_rep2.bw`).
 Considering the file size in the repository.
-We uploaded all the files in google drive, please contact us for the data link.
+We uploaded all the files in google drive, you can get the data from [here](https://drive.google.com/drive/folders/1PD9GDQEsB-KZnLxPW_bbtBy7KILNdUAn?usp=sharing).

 Email: laiyif@uci.edu